-Sociology is an ever popular optional subject in Civil Services Examination and the popularity has increased over the years owing to the incredible performance in terms of scoring.
+Sociology is an ever-popular optional subject in Civil Services Examination and the popularity has increased over the years owing to the incredible performance in terms of scoring.
 Sociology as an optional subject doesn’t demand any special knowledge or a particular academic background.
 It is indeed a helpful subject to candidates in many ways.
-Sociology knowledge comes in handy while attempting the social issues part in general studies paper and can also help in essay, as there is possibly one topic from Sociology.
-Social issues also form a substantial portion when it comes to interview and having a good hold over the subject is definitely an asset.
+Sociology knowledge comes in handy while attempting the social issues part in general studies paper and can also help in the essay, as there is possibly one topic from Sociology.
+Social issues also form a substantial portion when it comes to the interview and having a good hold over the subject is definitely an asset.

-The topics covered in this section are: Demography and Human Resources and related issues.
+The topics covered in this section are Demography and Human Resources and related issues.
 Behavioural and social issues and social welfare problems, such as child labour, gender equality, adult literacy, rehabilitation of the handicapped and other deprived segments on the society, drug abuse, public health, corruption in public life, communal harmony etc.

 SCORING AND A SAFE OPTIONAL:

 There have been several instances where candidates without having any speciality in Sociology have obtained high scores.
 The key to scoring high is to understand the different elements of Sociology and preparing in an organised way.
 Sociology is made up of different components and all the components are inter-related with one another.
-One develops this ability of understanding these inter-relations under appropriate guidance and obtaining the right material.
+One develops this ability to understand these inter-relations under appropriate guidance and obtaining the right material.
 Even an average aspirant can score higher under appropriate guidance.

 Check the success rate of Sociology in UPSC here.